The wound of being ‘too sensitive’-

-It is easy tor recognise when a child is explicitly, physically or sexually abused, but the impact of having inadequate or deficient parents can be elusive and escape our collective awareness.
+It is easy to recognise when a child is explicitly, physically or sexually abused, but the impact of having inadequate or deficient parents can be elusive and escape our collective awareness.
 Sometimes the trauma could even be about what your caregivers did not do (omission) rather than what they did (commission).

-Unfortunately, unlike shock trauma or physical abuse, the psychological injuries caused by emotional abandonment are often invisible and unacknowledged.
-This may leave these children feeling confused; assuming that their traumatic experience is not justified, and many turn to blaming and shaming themselves.
+Unfortunately, unlike shock trauma or physical abuse, the psychological injuries caused by emotional abandonment OR alienation are often invisible and unacknowledged.
+This may leave these children feeling confused; assuming that their traumatic experience are not justified, and many turn to blaming and shaming themselves.
 Even as adults, they may suppress or deny these painful memories as they dismissively compare their trauma to those who were more ‘noticeably’ abused.

 Growing research has found that a wide array of psychological difficulties finds their roots in these chronic childhood relational and attachment injuries.
 Children who experience this type of trauma show a disrupted ability to regulate their emotions, behaviours and attention, and these symptoms often extend into adulthood, leading to clinical presentations including Bipolar Disorder, ADHD, Borderline Personality Disorder and even chronic physical pains (APA, 2007).

-The Signs and Symptoms of Developmental Trauma
+Signs and Symptoms of Developmental Trauma

 Difficulties in regulating emotions- Uncontrollable mood swings, persistent sadness and depression, explosive or inhibited anger, being easily triggered by external events and not able to manage the emotions that surge up.